swaptacular/swpt_stomp/swpt-certificates.rst

 authority issues *server certificates* and *peer certificates*.

 All certificates described here are `Internet X.509 Public Key Infrastructure Certificates (RFC 5280)`_.
-In this document we will deal only with the additional requirements specific to the particular kind of certificates used in Swaptacular to authenticate peer-to-peer connections.
+In this document, we will deal only with the additional requirements specific to the particular kind of certificates used in Swaptacular to authenticate peer-to-peer connections.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL